Made in America Since 1972.

 extraction or processing in these facilities should be vented in accordance with International Fire and Mechanical Codes.
 Utilizing a gas detection system can activate an exhaust system and shut down the extraction process to prevent a dangerous event.

 CBD Concentrate is produced by extracting cannabinoids from the cannabis plant.
-Solvent-Based Concentrate is the most common, and the process involves passing gas through a solvent extraction device filled with cannabis plant matter.
+The solvent-based concentrate is the most common, and the process involves passing gas through a solvent extraction device filled with cannabis plant matter.

 • Commonly used combustible gas solvents include Butane (C4H10), Propane (C3H8), Hexane (C6H14), and Ethanol (C2H6O).

-• Hypercritical (Carbon Dioxide) CO2 is another solvent rising in popularity, which adds the risk of asphyxiation to the extraction process.
+• Hypercritical (Carbon Dioxide) CO2 is another rising popular solvent, which adds the risk of asphyxiation to the extraction process.

 Macurco Gas Detection equipment will detect gas, provide visual and audible alarms, and can control appliances to mitigate the gas before reaching hazardous levels.
 Commonly controlled equipment includes ventilation systems and mechanical interlocks that shut down the flow of gas to the unit when gas is detected.
 Additional audible and visual alarms can also be controlled to alert occupants of unsafe levels.